Info for new students

 Papers are taught over a variety of teaching periods within the year, these include:

-Both A and B Semester ends with Study week, followed by a 2 week examination period.
+Both Trimester A and B ends with Study week, followed by a 2 week examination period.

-Full-year papers start at the beginning of the A Semester in February and continue until the end of the B Semester in November.
+Full-year papers start at the beginning of the Trimester Semester in February/March and continue until the end of the Trimester B in November.

-The 19Y within a paper code indicates that the paper will be taught over the full year, for example, LEGAL106-19Y (TGA) - Legal Systems and Societies
+The 20D within a paper code indicates that the paper will be taught over the full year, for example, LEGAL106-20D (TGA) - Legal Systems and Societies

-The 19S or 19T within a paper code indicates that the paper will be taught in one of the two Summer School semesters.
-For example HMDEV201-19T (TGA) - Adolescent Development.
+The 20C, 20G or 20S within a paper code indicates that the paper will be taught in one of the three Summer School periods.
+For example HMDEV201-20G (TGA) - Adolescent Development.

 Sometimes papers are taught over periods other than those outlined above.
-These papers have a C, D, E or F etc, at the end of the code.
+These papers have an 'X' at the end of the code.
 Normally, the weeks in which these papers will be taught are detailed under the entry for a paper in the Waikato University Calendar.
 If details aren't given, contact the Faculty or School of Study teaching the paper for information.